 RoboCop and Anne Lewis track down a trio of thieves who all have certain jetpacks called Hov-Paks.
-They take out two of them, but the three one escapes with the item that he and his team stole from a place called “Dreamarama”, which turns out to be four Dream Tapes as he hands them over to his employer, an obese man named Joseph Pizzarelli.
+They take out two of them, but the third one escapes with the item that he and his team stole from a place called “Dreamarama”, which turns out to be four Dream Tapes as he hands them over to his employer, an obese man named Joseph Pizzarelli.
 Taking advantage of the thug who’s discarding his Hov-Pak and raising his service price because he lost two of his men, Joseph shoves a pizza in his face and takes the Data Tapes before sending him to his demise.
 Meanwhile, RoboCop and Lewis drop by Dreamarama and learn about what goes down within this building.
 They record a person’s controlled dream onto a certain tape and allow others to view them.
 We even learn from the building’s manager named Rick Sonders that Dreamarama is a subsidiary of Nixco as RoboCop and Lewis learn about what was stolen, four dream tapes from the Executive Dreamfile.
 Murphy would eventually learn from “Old Man” that he’s one of four company presidents whose Dream Tapes were the ones that were stolen.
 He also learns from OCP’s head man that the ideas for Delta City, Dreamarama and even RoboCop himself originally spawned from a man named Prof. Cybex.
 After accidentally signing his ideas away to Med-Inc., he attacks the company head (named Mr. Fodor) before he’s shot out of the building’s top floor towards the ground.
 Surviving the grave fall but mostly crippled for life, he’s now back to enact his own revenge as he acquired the Dream Tapes (due to Joe Pizza serving as his right-hand man) for his own means of blackmail.

 Cybex enacts his devious plan by cybernetically attacking Mr. Fodor at his own home with a barrage of nightmarish holograms on his own Dream Tape.
 After RoboCop makes his way through the house’s security system and ultimately frees Mr. Fodor from his own mental cell, he makes his way towards Prof. Cybex’ hideout.

-RoboCop manages to sneak into Cybex’ hideout, but he’s taken aback as a cyborg gorilla and a robotized monkey overwhelm and defeat him.
+RoboCop manages to sneak into Cybex’ hideout, but he’s taken aback as a cyborg gorilla & a robotized monkey overwhelm and defeat him.
 This allows Cybex to strap our hero down and send him off to dream while he analyzes his circuits in order to learn about him.